Monte Paschi probe enters crucial week as Italy elections near

 The 450-year-old bank is under investigation for possible fraud over opaque derivatives and structured finance contracts between 2007 and 2009 that have left it facing losses of 720 million euros and dependent on a state lifeline.

 The probe is also trying to determine whether bribes were paid at the time it purchased Antonveneta for 9 billion euros ($12 billion) from Banco Santander in 2007, just a few months after the Spanish bank had bought it for just 6.6 billion.

 LINKS TO LEFT

 Tuscany is a traditionally leftist area.
-Monte Paschi has for decades had close ties to the Democratic Party (PD), the largest in the centre-left opposition coalition, through local government and dominance of a charitable foundation which is the bank's largest shareholder.
+Monte Paschi has for decades had close ties to the Democratic Party (PD), the largest in the center-left opposition coalition, through local government and dominance of a charitable foundation which is the bank's largest shareholder.